thisminute/cui-app-template/README.md

 ## Example

-This example creates a single element which contains "hello world" in red text, and the text turns blue when the element is clicked:
+This example of CUI code creates a single element which contains "hello world" in red text, and the text turns blue when the element is clicked:

 ```cui
 // all elements of `my-class` have red text